flortalavera/flortalavera/README.md

 Hi 👋 My name is Florencia Talavera, I´m from Argentina and I´m a self-taught programmer

-- ✨ Every days I work to improve my knowledge in:
+- ✨ Every day I work to improve my knowledge in:
 • Javascript
 • HTML y CSS
 • Angular